-Countless women worry about how to get pregnant faster, they are often 35 and above.
-When biological clock starts ticking its last years, women have no choice but to wish to have a first baby quickly, then wait a few years between pregnancies and complete their family as soon as possible.
+Countless women of 35 and above worry about how to get pregnant faster.
+When biological clock starts ticking its last years, women have no choice but to wish to have a first baby quickly, then wait a short time between pregnancies and complete their family as soon as possible.
+I know that because I’ve been there myself.

 As a reminder, a Mediterranean diet features mostly fresh foods that have gone through minimal processing.